philipwalton/polyfill/README.md

 ## A Complete Example

-Putting it all together, this is all the code you'd need to write a fully-functioning polyfill for `local-link` using jQuery:
+Putting it all together, this is all the code you'd need to write a fully-functioning polyfill for `:local-link` using jQuery:

 ```
 var reURL = /^(?:(https?:)\/\/)?((?:[0-9a-z\.\-]+)(?::(?:\d+))?)/